 Sensei Monica began training at Vernon Valley Karate Academy in 1997.
 She achieved the rank of Sandan (3rd degree Black belt) in Shorin-ryu Karate before taking a leave to become a nurse and raise a family of two beautiful children.
 Now, a Yondan (4th degree Black Belt), having returned to the Academy, Sensei Monica teaches Ranger, Junior, and Adult classes at the dojo.
 Everyone at the school is so very happy to have Monica home again at Vernon Valley Karate.

 Sensei Cody Williams

 Cody began taking karate lessons through the PAL program offered at Vernon Valley Karate Academy when he was 4 years old.
-Cody is now a Nidan (2nd degree Black Belt) in Shorin-ryu karate at our Dojo.
+Cody is now a Sandan (3rd degree Black Belt) in Shorin-ryu karate at our Dojo.
 Cody is an important member of our staff.

-Rachel began training here at Vernon Valley Karate in 2017 and had trained a bit in Krav Maga prior to that.
-Rachel is now a Nidan (2nd degree Black Belt) in Shorin-ryu karate at our Dojo and holds the rank of Shodan (1st degree Black Belt) in Okinawan Kobudo (weapons).
-Rachel is an important member of our staff as she instructs in our Ranger and Junior Karate programs and also with our Intermediate Weapons class.
+Scott began training here at Vernon Valley Karate in 2019.
+Scott is now a Shodan (1st degree Black Belt) in Shorin-ryu karate.
+Scott is an important member of our staff as he helps instruct our Ranger and Junior Karate programs and also with our Intermediate Weapons class.